Nepal Trekking Sale On NowBook Now & Save

 Expand all | Collapse all

-You will be met on arrival by a World Expeditions representative and transferred to the Radisson Hotel.
-The remainder of the afternoon is at leisure.
-A pre-trek briefing will be held between 4.30–5pm, including distribution of your kit bag, sleeping bag and down or fibrefill jacket.
-This evening, enjoy a group dinner, a relaxed opportunity to get acquainted with your fellow travellers.
-Accomodation: Radisson Hotel, Kathmandu
+You will be met at Kathmandu Tribhuvan International Airport arrivals gate by a World Expeditions representative and transferred to the Radisson Hotel in a private vehicle.
+The remainder of the afternoon is at leisure to relax after your journey or explore the surrounding area at your own pace.
+A pre-trek briefing will be held at approximately 4:30–5:00 pm, where your guide will outline the journey ahead and organise the distribution of your trekking kit including your kit bag, sleeping bag and down or fibrefill jacket.
+This evening we gather for a welcome group dinner, providing a great opportunity to meet your fellow travellers before the adventure begins.
+Accommodation: Radisson Hotel Kathmandu

 Meals: Nil